June 26, 2025

 Dual dash cams provide a variety of benefits for commercial fleets.
 Here are a few ways they can help protect your drivers and streamline your operations.

 Dual dash cams come in a wide variety of models with different features.
-Here are six of the most important features to look for:
+With so many choices available in the market today, including solutions from Samsara, Netradyne, Motive, and Lytx, how do you determine which one is the right fit for your operations?
+Here are six of the most important features fleet managers should look for:

-• Internet connectivity: While older dash cams may be limited to storing footage on a local memory card, internet-connected dash cams can auto-upload incident footage to the cloud.
+Internet and WIFi connectivity: While older dash cams may be limited to storing footage on a local memory card, internet-connected dash cams can auto-upload incident footage to the cloud.
+If internet isn’t available in the area, fleets can also use WiFi to connect to the cloud.
 This allows for easy, instantaneous video review.
-With the footage stored in the cloud, you can rest easy knowing there is no danger of it being misplaced or tampered with.
+With the footage stored in the cloud, you can rest easy knowing there is no danger of a malfunctioning microSD card, or the footage being misplaced or tampered with.

 Interested in an innovative dash cam solution that improves driver safety and reduces accident-related costs?
-Learn more about Samsara AI dash cams and how they can help your fleet improve safety and lower costs.
+Learn more about how Samsara’s Cameras and Video solution helps your fleet improve safety and lower cost